Care or respite care can look different for each family

 Why work with a respite agency/company?
 Incentives?

 Getting paid by an agency could provide more job security.
-We all know this world can be challenging with layoffs happening here and there.
-When you are being paid by an agency, this could provide some relief to you as a caregiver.
+When you are being paid by an agency, this could provide some relief to you as a caregiver knowing that you are guaranteed payment.